Cal-Rex/milestone-p1-ronin347-media/testing.md

 <hr>

-all page html was validated using the [W3C Markup Validation Service](https://validator.w3.org/)
+All page html and css was validated using the [W3C Markup Validation Service](https://validator.w3.org/)

 ## **| Index |**